evandisoft/RedOnion/CommonScriptApi.md

 for var i=0;i<vessels.count;i++
     print i+":"+vessels[i]
 ```
-Then you can pick an `index` of the ship to switch to from this list.
+Then you can pick an `index` from the printed list and use that `index` to switch to the associated vessel using `FlightDriver` and `HighLogic`.
-Lua:

 ```
-ksp.FlightDriver.StartAndFocusVessel(Ksp.HighLogic.CurrentGame,index)
+Ksp.FlightDriver.StartAndFocusVessel(Ksp.HighLogic.CurrentGame,index)
 ```

 ## StageManager